Summer in Rome: What to Expect and How to Make the Most of It as a John Cabot University Student

 Weekend Escapes from Rome

 Another benefit of summer at JCU?
 Having the advantage of Rome's central location within Europe, making short weekend trips very accessible.
-Our Student Affairs Team In July, many students choose to explore:
+In the summer, many students choose to explore:

 Why Choose John Cabot University to study in Rome for a Summer?

-Studying abroad at JCU during July isn’t just about checking off credits—it’s about becoming part of an international learning community in one of the world’s greatest cities.
+Studying abroad at JCU during summer isn’t just about checking off credits—it’s about becoming part of an international learning community in one of the world’s greatest cities.
 JCU offers:

 Whether you’re a visiting study abroad student or a degree-seeking undergraduate, JCU provides a transformative educational experience - in and out of the classroom.